sonniebailey/sonniebailey.github.io/about-content.md

 One of my key philosophies is try to help you pay as few unnecessary fees as possible.

+## Previous clients

-## Have Fairhaven Wealth's clients been happy with the services historically?
+### Have Fairhaven Wealth's clients been happy with the services historically?

 Yes.